Yufei-L/2019-431/CLASSES/CLASS03/README.md

 ## Announcements

 1. Teaching Assistant Office Hours began this morning and are held in WG-56 (Computing Lab) or WG-67 (Student Lounge) on the ground floor of the Wood building, so be sure to look in both places.
 The schedule is posted at [the bottom of the Course Calendar](https://github.com/THOMASELOVE/2019-431/blob/master/calendar.md#ta-office-hours).
-2. I am going to change the name "Deliverables" to "Homeworks" because that's more sensible, but it's an ongoing process.
+2. I have changed the name "Deliverables" to "Homeworks" because that's more sensible, but it's an ongoing process.
-    - Starting Friday, if you find old (or dead) links, please email us at `431-help` for a bit of class participation credit.
+    - If you find old (or dead) links, please email us at `431-help` for a bit of class participation credit.
     - In a similar vein, Please help us **kill typos**, by emailing 431-help (or Dr. Love directly) whenever and wherever you find them.
-3. The [Answer Sketch for Homework A](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES/A) (formerly called Deliverable A) is now available, in both PDF and R Markdown formats.
+3. The [Answer Sketch for Homework A](https://github.com/THOMASELOVE/2019-431/blob/master/HOMEWORK/A/post-deadline.md) (formerly called Deliverable A) is now available, in both PDF and R Markdown formats.
 There was a substantial revision posted Monday evening.
     - You should receive your grades and some feedback on your paragraph from Homework A on Thursday.
     - In Homework A, you answered some questions on a Google Form, too.
-        - Some of the questions were taken from the Attitudes Toward Statistics scale, and those results are now part of [the Answer Sketch](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES/A).
+        - Some of the questions were taken from the Attitudes Toward Statistics scale, and those results are now part of [the Answer Sketch](https://github.com/THOMASELOVE/2019-431/blob/master/HOMEWORK/A/post-deadline.md).
 I also demonstrate some useful early ideas regarding visualizing and summarizing (numerically) a batch of data there.
         - Separately, I've responded to your [comments on the rest of the Homework A Form](http://bit.ly/431-2019-hwa-survey-comments).
 4. In our Software materials (also Data and Code) is **Getting Started with R**, available [in R Markdown](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/431-getting-started-with-R.Rmd) and [in PDF](https://github.com/THOMASELOVE/2019-431/blob/master/SOFTWARE/431-getting-started-with-R.pdf) formats.
 We'll spend a little time with it today, but it's meant to be something you can work through on your own.
     - This provides a worked example of using R Markdown to process a document (the R Markdown version) into a knitted file (HTML or PDF, for instance) combining results and code.